 Kev grew up in Elizabeth, and is entrenched in Playford life.
-He and his wife Sandy are currently building a home in Munno Para West - and this will be the 7th home they’ve had in Playford.
+He and his wife Sandy have recently built a home in Munno Para West - and this will be the 7th home they’ve had in Playford.

 “I love it here and wouldn’t live anywhere else.
 Everyone is so friendly and chatty wherever you go.
 It’s just a top community.”

 Kev volunteers at Grenville setting up for events, helping Sandy, who has been a cook at the Grenville Centre for 8 years.

 “The patrons at Grenville are like extended family and last year, even our daughter helped to serve meals on Christmas Day.”

 Several years ago, a work accident forced Kev to consider his future working options.
 After damaging his shoulders, he was relegated to a desk job during recovery – he kept busy organizing jobs, crews and work schedules, but he really wanted to get outside in the fresh air.
 He applied for several outdoor jobs at council as they came up, but despite having a builder’s license and various certificates, he didn’t technically have a trade.
 What he really wanted to do was to get on a mower.